dennis-kao/MendelianRNA-seq-DB/README.md

 ## Required files

-1. .bam (and .bai) files produced from an RNA-seq pipeline - You need a sufficient number of high quality control BAMs so that you can filter out more splice junctions and discover those that are specific to a diseased sample.
+1. .bam (and .bai) files produced from an RNA-seq pipeline - All control or healthy .bams should have the phrase 'GTEX' in their file name.
+You need a sufficient number of high quality control BAMs so that you can filter out more splice junctions and discover those that are specific to a diseased sample.
 The [GTEx project](https://www.gtexportal.org/home/) is a good resource for control BAMs.
 These BAM files should all be from the same tissue due to tissue specific expression.
 A way to test for contaminated tissue samples has been described in the study cited below.
 Note that you can generate .bai files from .bam files using this line: ```parallel  samtools index ::: *.bam```

 2. transcript_file - A text file containing a list of genes and their spanning chromosome positions that you want to discover junctions in:
 	```